Wireless Access Control Systems for Businesses

 What Is a Wireless Access Control System?

-A wireless access control system regulates entry to a building or restricted area using electronic credentials rather than traditional mechanical keys.
-Instead of relying on hardwired connections between doors and a central control panel, wireless systems communicate using secure radio signals, cellular networks, or IP-based connections.
+A wireless access control system regulates entry to a building or restricted area using electronic credentials instead of traditional mechanical keys.
+Unlike fully hardwired systems, wireless access control systems communicate through secure wireless methods such as encrypted radio frequency, Wi-Fi, cellular, or IP-based connections.

 How Wireless and Remote Access Control Works